LukasT03/LTS-Respooler/README.md

 - All the 3D files can be downloaded and printed from [MakerWorld](https://makerworld.com/models/448008)
 - Assembly Intructions and the Needed Hardware PDF can also be found there
 - Most of the Hardware can be ordered from Bambu Lab's Maker's Supply

+## 📋 License

+This project is licensed under the MIT license, giving you the freedom to use it however you like.
+Contributions, modifications, and improvements are very welcome! :)